Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Theoretical Analysis

-Combining Theorem~\ref{theorem:AP} and Theorem~\ref{thm:cost} implies that the \our\ method with data-driven parameters can achieve an even higher reward than the \tradition\ method with known $\sigma$, as long as the number of experiments $K$ is sufficiently large.
+Theorem~\ref{thm:cost} implies that the \our\ method with data-driven parameters can achieve an even higher reward than the \tradition\ method with known $\sigma$, as long as the number of experiments $K$ is sufficiently large.
 The key driving force behind this result is the delicate balance between bias and variance achieved by the \our\ method.
 The anchor $\hat{\tau}_0$ leverages pooled data from a large number of experiments, significantly reducing variance compared to the individual signal $\hat{\tau}_k$.
 At the same time, our proposed \our\ method carefully controls bias through the optimally chosen scale parameter $\hat{\beta}^*$, ensuring an effective trade-off between bias and variance.
-Our method not just improves the estimation efficiency but also specifically optimizes the roll-out decision to maximize the expected reward.
+Specifically, our method optimizes the roll-out decision to maximize the expected reward.

-Another commonly adopted approach to pool data from multiple experiments is the Bayesian method \citep{AbadieAgarwalImbens2023}.
-In Scenario 1, the ATE of experiment $k$, $\tau_k$, follows the prior distribution $\mathcal{N}(\tau_0, \sigma_0^2)$.
-The outcome $Y_k$ is sampled from

-For each experiment $k$, the platform randomly assigns \( N/2 \) to the treatment condition and \( N/2 \) to the control condition.
-Direct application of the Bayes rule implies the posterior distribution of $\tau_k$ given the DM estimator $\hat\tau_k$: